 |Chicken or turkey, pieces||1 to 2 days||9 months|

 Some milk is treated by an ultrahigh temperature (UHT) process, so they stay fresher longer.
-These shelf stable milks can be kept in your pantry for up to 90 days until they are opened After opening, spoilage time for UHT milk is similar to that of conventionally pasteurized milk.
-Therefore, after opening, it should be refrigerated just like pasteurized milk.
+These shelf stable milks can be kept in your pantry for up to 90 days until they are opened After opening, spoilage time for UHT milk is similar to that of conventionally pasteurized milk and it should be refrigerated just like pasteurized milk.

 |Type of Milk||How long it lasts (in refrigerator) |